There are things we can all do to protect ourselves and the people around us from getting or spreading COVID-19.

 TIP Keep hand sanitizer in your car, bag or attach a travel-sized, clip-on sanitizer to your key chain so you always have it with you.

 Why – Vermont continues to see the spread of COVID-19.
 We must all do our part to slow the spread, ensure hospitals are not overwhelmed, help schools continue to offer in-person instruction, and keep as many Vermonters working as possible.
-As of November 14, 2020, you are not allowed to gather with people you don’t live with.
-Read the Governor's Executive Order.
-Read more about gatherings.
+Find out about restrictions on gathering.

 Close contact means being within six feet for a total of 15 minutes or more over a 24-hour period.
 Limiting the number of people you are in close contact with lowers your risk of being exposed to and spreading COVID-19.

-How – At this time, your social circle should only include people you live with.
-People who live alone may gather with people who live in one other household.
-Have an open and honest conversation with people you live with about what you are doing to stay healthy day-to-day, such as wearing a mask, staying physically distant and avoiding crowds when out of the house.
+Have an open and honest conversation with people you wish to gather with about what you are doing to stay healthy day-to-day, such as wearing a mask, staying physically distant and avoiding crowds when out of the house.
 Share your reasons for why it's important to you.

 TIP While we work hard to contain the spread of COVID-19, stay socially connected with friends, family and loved ones by phone or video chat.